filippi-claudia/champ/README.md

  1.508957441883e-04  5.469976454488e-01  2.376319870895e+00  5.557936481942e-01  3.412817957941e+00  2.206803015581e-01  8.610719410992e-01  3.738901923954e-01  3.289925989316e+00  1.106692890335e+00
  ...
  ```
-This means there are 9 radial shells in the basis set of carbon put on a radial grid of 2000 points (upto 20 bohr).
+This means there are 9 radial shells in the basis set of carbon put on a radial grid of 2000 points (up to 20 bohr).

 ## Basis pointers (formerly bfinfo) files